-You are going to be required to file US expat taxes no matter which country you live in, but how will they be affected if you’ve chosen to live in beautiful Brazil?
-It is important to understand how your US expat taxes are going to change with your move to Brazil, and to understand how you will be taxed by Brazil while residing there.
+You are required to file US expat taxes no matter which country you live in, but how will they be affected if you’ve chosen to live in beautiful Brazil?
+Understanding how your US expat taxes are going to change with your move to Brazil is crucial.
+Find out what expats need to know.

 US Expat Taxes in Brazil

-If you are a citizen or permanent resident of the United States and you live overseas, then you are obligated to file US taxes with the IRS each year.
-In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with form TD 90.22.1 (known as the FBAR).
+If you are a citizen or permanent resident of the US and you live overseas, you are obligated to file US taxes with the IRS each year.
+In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with the Foreign Bank Account Report (FBAR), also known as FinCEN Form 114.

-While the US taxes the international income of its citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including:
+While the US taxes the worldwide income of its citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation, including:

-With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US expat taxes.
-Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file a return.
-For more information, see US Expat Taxes Explained.
+With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or eliminate your US expat taxes.
+Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file an informational return.

 The Brazil Income Tax Rates

 If you are a Brazilian resident, your worldwide income will be subject to personal income tax at a progressive rate that peaks at 27.5%.
-If you are a non-resident, you are responsible for taxes only on Brazilian income, and you are not required to even bother filing an income tax return until you become a resident.
+If you are a non-resident, you are responsible for taxes only on Brazilian income at a rate of 25%, and you are not required to file an income tax return until you become a resident.

-For residents paying tax on worldwide income, the tax rates from the Secretariat of the Federal Revenue of Brazil for 2011 are as follows:
+For residents paying tax on worldwide income, the tax rates for tax year 2018 are as follows:

 There are no regional or state income taxes in Brazil, though some municipalities will levy a service tax on businesses or real estate transfers (usually 2%).

-For residents, capital gains are taxed at 15%.
-Taxpayers are not able to apply their losses against their other income, but have been able to net gains and losses from sales of securities on a Brazilian public stock exchange.
+Taxpayers are not able to apply their losses against their other income but have been able to net gains and losses from sales of securities on a Brazilian public stock exchange.

 US – Brazil Tax Treaty